TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

 The original idea of `trait` was to **re-use shared and diverse logic in value objects/entities**, to avoid bloated abstract classes.

-If we want to use a service anywhere, we inject it via constructor.
+If we want to use a service anywhere, we inject it via the constructor.

 <br>

-This setter method also opens possibility **to override service from the outside**.
-You thought this the only `ProductRepository` service instance in whole project?
+This setter method also opens the possibility **to override service from the outside**.
+You thought this was the only `ProductRepository` service instance in the whole project?
 It could be, or maybe not.
-We're only one tiny step away from next temptation.
+We're only one tiny step away from the next temptation.

 <br>

 ## 3. `@required` is not to make mocking and tests easier

-Last but not least, there setters allow us to change service in tests:
+Last but not least, these setters allow anyone to replace service in tests on the fly:

 ```php
 final class HomepageControllerTest extends TestCase